 Gluten free panko chicken is totally doable with a common ingredient!!
 Delicious gluten free and egg free breaded chicken cutlets are a family favorite around our house, and they will soon be in yours too!

 This was a meal born out of laziness.
-I needed to go to the grocery store but was short on time, so I had to use what was on hand.
+Sometimes you just don’t want to go to the grocery store, so you use what’s on hand.
 Sometimes, we just get lucky!

 Crunchy, flavorful, and kid-pleasing, this gluten free panko crusted chicken is easy to throw together!